 Menorca is the smallest and calmest of the Balearic islands, a haven for lovers of understated luxury.
 It’s a place that doesn’t like to boast too much about its charms, but is full of history, fashion and great food.
 If you’re flying in to Menorca, or visiting on a cruise, why not take a day or so to explore Mahón, the elegant capital of the island.
-For those who enjoy mellow old buildings, stylish shopping and lazy seafood lunches by the port, here are some of my favourite things to do in Mahón, Menorca.
+For those who enjoy mellow old buildings, stylish shopping and lazy seafood lunches by the port, here are some of the best things to do in Mahón, Menorca.

 1. Mahon harbour – take a boat trip

 Start your day in Mahón with a relaxing 1 hour boat tour around the harbour, to dip into the naval history of the area.
 Because of the city’s deep harbour and strategic position in the Mediterranean, the British dominated the island for much of the 18th century and have especially left their stamp on Mahón, Menorca.
 Buy your ticket at the kiosk at the bottom of the steps close to the cruise terminal and take your seat on the top deck for the best view, although you can retreat downstairs if it’s a bit too windy.
 As you pass the main sites of interest, there’s a commentary in several different languages including English.

 You may also enjoy: 15 fun things to do in Ciutadella – the ancient capital of Menorca